moirahartigan/Ms1-Schools-Out-Childcare/README.md

  <br>

   * For mobile and tablet view there is a hamburger icon which upon clicked slides the nav bar menu out from the right of the screen.
-I have designed the navbar within this view to remain open after the user has clicked on a link and once they are satisfied with thier selection the user will click on the "x" to collapse the menu.
+I have designed the navbar within this view to remain open after the user has clicked on a link and once they are satisfied with their selection the user will click on the "x" to collapse the menu.
 <br>
 <p align="center">
   <img src="https://github.com/moirahartigan/Ms1-Schools-Out-Childcare/blob/master/readme/nav-bar-mobile.png">